prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 spec:
   replicas: 3
   alertmanagerConfiguration:
-    name: example-config
+    name: config-example
 ```

 The AlertmanagerConfig resource named `example-config` in namespace `default`
 will be a global AlertmanagerConfig.
 When the operator generates the
 Alertmanager configuration from it, the namespace label will not be enforced
-for routes and inhibittion rules.
+for routes and inhibition rules.

 ## Exposing the Alertmanager service